 - Overcrank: Used to achieve the thunderclap sounds on "We Walk": producer Mitch Easter recorded drummer Bill Berry playing pool with the tape running abnormally quickly, so that when it was played back at a normal speed and given some extra reverb, the sound of the billiard balls hitting each other sounded like thunder.

 - Post-Punk: While not a straight example of this genre, influences from it prominently feature throughout the album, not only in the songwriting and instrumentation but also in the heavy use of Echoing Acoustics courtesy of producer Mitch Easter; one could consider it the American equivalent of Unknown Pleasures (though R.E.M. thankfully lived to see a third album and then some).

-- Protest Song: "Radio Free Europe" has something to do with foreign affairs, although the impressionistic lyrics downplay the protest angle.
+- "Radio Free Europe" has something to do with foreign affairs and is named after a CIA propaganda broadcaster, although the impressionistic lyrics downplay the protest angle.

 - Real Is Brown: The album cover shows a dry brown-green field overgrown with kudzu, the back cover is a sepia photograph of an abandoned railway trestle, and the liner notes on CD copies include sepia photos of alpacas and a paper doll performing a headstand atop a globe.
 The latter photo is also used as the cover art for the re-recorded "Radio Free Europe" single, and the doll itself is seen in the video.